MicrosoftDocs/Dynamics-365-Operations.tr-tr/articles/supply-chain/warehousing/item-consolidation-location-utilization.md

 ## <a name="example-scenario"></a>Örnek senaryo

-Aşağıdaki senaryo, ambarda iki yerleşimde stok *ayarlaması* yapmak için ambar yönetimi mobil uygulamasını kullanır.
+Aşağıdaki senaryo, ambarda iki yerleşimde stok *ayarlaması* yapmak için mobil cihazda ambar uygulamasını kullanır.

 ### <a name="add-inventory-to-locations"></a>Yerleşimlere stok ekleme